A polynomial time approximation scheme for computing the supremum of Gaussian processes: Outline of algorithm

-In particular, there exists a deterministic $(1/\epsilon)^{O(k)}$-time algorithm for computing a $(1+\epsilon)$-factor approximation to $\ex_{X \lfta \N^k}[\phi(X)]$ using only oracle access to $\phi$. \end{theorem}} \begin{theorem} For every $\epsilon > 0$, there exists a deterministic algorithm running in time $(1/\epsilon)^{O(k)}$ and space $\poly(k,1/\epsilon)$ that computes a $(1+\epsilon)$-factor approximation to $\ex_{X \lfta \N^k}[\phi(X)]$ using only oracle access to $\phi$. \end{theorem} Our algorithm has the additional property of being an {\it oblivious linear estimator}: the set of query points does not depend on $\phi$ and the output is a positive weighted sum of the evaluations of $\phi$ on the query points.
-Further, the construction is essentially optimal as any such oblivious estimator needs to make at least $(1/\epsilon)^{\Omega(k)}$ queries (see \sref{sec:appendix}).
-In comparison, the previous best bound of Dadush and Vempala \cite{DadushV12} needed $(\log k)^{O(k)}$ queries.
-We also remark that the query points of our algorithm are essentially the same as that of Dadush and Vempala, however our analysis is quite different and leads to better parameters.
+Our algorithm has the additional property of being an \textit{oblivious linear estimator}: the set of query points does not depend on $\varphi$, and the output is a positive weighted sum of the evaluations of $\varphi$ on the query points.
+Further, the construction is essentially optimal as any such oblivious estimator needs to make at least $(1/\varepsilon )^{\Omega(k)}$ queries; see Section~\ref{secappendix}.
+In comparison, the previous best bound of Dadush and Vempala [\citet{DadushV12}] needed $((\log k)/\varepsilon)^{O(k)}$ queries.

-As in the analysis of the dimension reduction step, our analysis of the oblivious estimator relies on a comparison inequality---Kantor's lemma---that allows us to ``lift'' a simple estimator for the univariate case to the multi-dimensional case.
+A natural first approach to compute $\mathop{\mathbb{E}}_{X \leftarrow\mathcal {N}^k}[\varphi(X)]$, would be to first discretize the one-dimensional Gaussian distribution with a constant granularity $\delta= f(\varepsilon)$ to get a distribution $\mu$ and then evaluate the expectation with respect to the product distribution $\mu^k$.
+We will show that this seemingly naive approach in fact does very well, giving an error bound that does not depend on the dimension $k$.
+We do so by using a classical comparison inequality---Kanter's lemma---that allows us to ``lift'' a simple estimator for the univariate case to the multi-dimensional case.